-Editor's note: World-renowned chef, best-selling author and Emmy-winning television personality Anthony Bourdain has returned for the third season of "Anthony Bourdain: Parts Unknown."
-The series, shot entirely on location, airs on CNN on Sundays at 9 p.m.
-ET/PT.
+Editor's note: World-renowned chef, best-selling author and Emmy-winning television personality Anthony Bourdain returns September 28 at 9 p.m.
+ET/PT for the fourth season of "Anthony Bourdain Parts Unknown."
 Follow the show on Twitter and Facebook.

 (CNN) -- Paris, we can all agree, has a lot going for it.

 It has splendid museums, grand avenues, a famous pointy tower and thousands of cafes where you can order a minuscule coffee for a fairly large amount of money.

 Smaller it may be, but France's second city has a sophistication that makes it a hugely intriguing option for visitors.

 While the following suggestions may cause rioting (or, at least, mild shrugs of indifference) along the Champs-Elysees, there are a number of ways Lyon outshines the French capital.